 Just look at Hostinger's cheap prices and DreamHost's security options.

-Hostinger is a slightly cheaper alternative to HostGator, with prices starting at $1.39/mo.
+Hostinger is a slightly cheaper alternative to HostGator, with prices starting at $2.59/month.

 It offers very similar packages to what you can find with HostGator.
 Hostinger’s performance is just as impressive.
 Also, it does include free weekly backups even in its cheapest plans among other security tools.
 That’s an improvement from HostGator, where backups are for an extra cost.
 However, a free domain is not guaranteed with all Hostinger's plans.
 Pick this option if you need cheap prices.

-In terms of price, DreamHost costs almost the same as HostGator, with DreamHost’s cheapest plans starting at $2.59/mo.
+In terms of price, DreamHost costs almost the same as HostGator, with DreamHost’s cheapest plans starting at $2.59/month.

 With DreamHost, just like with HostGator, you get features like a free domain and a free SSL certificate with all its plans.
 However, if you’re looking for more security, DreamHost also has daily backups and domain privacy included even in the cheapest plan (see our detailed DreamHost review for more features).
 It also offers an extended 97-day money-back guarantee.
 Pick DreamHost for added security.

 Yes, HostGator is reliable both in terms of performance and as a company.
 Talking about performance, it stays up >99.99% of the time.
 Meanwhile, as a company, it’s been around for more than a decade and is still thriving.